 'Tis the season.

-may include.
-But, to be honest, these days "not knowing" is particularly sweet.
+may take.
+But, these days, "not knowing" is particularly sweet.

 It makes me shut up -- and pay even closer attention to the Silence!